James Shields takes step back in recovery from strained lat

 Breakfast with the Knights

-CSN on Wednesday is broadcasting the first of eight AAA Charlotte games in May and June.
-Game time is 10:05 CST with Lucas Giolito (0-3, 6.63 ERA) pitching against Norfolk.
-Giolito is the No. 25-rated prospect according to Baseball America.
+On Wednesday, Comcast SportsNet is broadcasting the first of eight Class AAA Charlotte games in May and June.
+Game time is 10:05 a.m. with Lucas Giolito (0-3, 6.63 ERA) pitching against Norfolk.